 Allow the game to install as usual.
 If you have The Frozen Throne expansion pack, install it as well.
 Do not play the game yet!

 Recent Warcraft 3 game updates have removed the requirement to run with the original disc in the drive.
 Therefore, unless you’re just a glutton for punishment, I suggest downloading and installing the latest game patch instead of hunting for a No-CD crack.

-Here’s a direct link to the patch page.
 The current game update (as of this writing) is 1.23a.
-Once it downloads, just double-click to install.
+Once the patch downloads, just double-click to install.
 It should open with WINE and install just like on a Windows machine.